 Based in the Southern Rhône for the last 25 years, Xavier has amassed a huge following from critics and consumers alike, with his wines often scoring in the high nineties, yet remaining extraordinary value.
 We caught up with him to find out the secrets to his success

 Xavier Vignon could best be described as a maverick winemaker whose inquisitive mind and extraordinary experiments have taken him on journeys all around the world, working on some of the must cutting edge developments in today’s burgeoning wine scene.
 Initiated into oenology from a scientific background he has always had the benefit of operating free from the shackles of tradition yet now in his 40th year as a winemaker, his wealth of experience has seen him integrate his science with sensibility, developing an appreciation of producing wine in its most natural form.

-We spoke to an initially noticeably weary Xavier Vignon this week, who is still recovering
+We spoke to an initially noticeably weary Xavier Vignon, who is still recovering

 from a fairly serious bout of COVID-19.
 However, as soon as he starts to talk about his current projects he becomes distinctly more animated as he begins to describe all the fascinating projects he is currently working on.